microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationLogo.md

 ```

 ## DESCRIPTION
 The `Get-EntraBetaApplicationLogo` cmdlet retrieves the logo that is set for an application.
+Specify the `ObjectId` parameter to get a specific application logo for an application.

 ## EXAMPLES